intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/inference_on_gpu.md

       .. tip::

-         TODO for loading from optimized model on iGPU, needs more verification.
+         TODO When loading from optimized model on iGPU for Windows users, needs more verification.

    .. tab:: ``transformers``-style API